 A VPN creates an encrypted route between its user and the service, essentially making sure that data can’t be hoovered up.
 Not only that, it masks the identity of your computer, as your IP appears to have the same address as that of the VPN server you’re using.
 It’s a security measure, and today, when an unsecured connection can allow outsiders to access your data quite easily, it’s a necessary one.

 But choosing the right VPN for your needs can be tricky.
-So we’ve assembled a list of some of the best VPNs on the market right now.
+So we’ve assembled a list of some of the best VPNs on the market right now and which ones might best suit your needs.

 If you’re looking for a VPN with more options than the competition, look no further than NordVPN.
 This Central American-based service offers six simultaneous connections, over 2,000 servers based in 61 countries, fantastic encryption and an automatic kill-switch function.
 You can even pay for it in Bitcoin if you like.